pintub/dataStructure-algo/TrieOrPrefixTree.md

 ##### The Main Advantage
 - Reduces space complexity.
 As duplicates words can be represented by same nodes.
 - Helps to eliminate the duplicates if Prefix are same
 - When there is a need to search/compare list of strings against list of strings.
 Example, Source List of Strings = {abc,def,xyz}, Other list of Strings = {abc,mno,xyd}.
 Normal way = O(m * n).
-Trie way = Build Trie with 1st list of String which is O(m) + Search 2nd list of Strings in Trie = O(n)
+Trie way = Build Trie with 1st list of String which is O(m) + Search 2nd list of Strings in Trie = O(n). <br/>Same advantage of Set or Map also.
+Put 1st list of Strings in Set which is O(m) + search 2nd list in set which is O(n)
 - `Auto-Complete` feature : Stop at the node where search-keyword ends.
 Then all child nodes forms probable auto-complete words.
 - Can form a `File System Structure`
 ##### Trie Operations